CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 1. Upgrade MoBo driver to support 5950x CPU
    - by inserting the USB to the MoBo
+2. Connect HDMI on GPU, mouse and keyboard
+   - not the DisplayPort since NVIDIA driver hasn't installed yet
-2. Boots up, immediately go to BOIS settings
+3. Boots up, immediately go to BOIS settings
-3. In BIOS page, check all status
+4. In BIOS page, check all status
    - CPU
    - GPU
    - RAMs: make sure to enable XMP
    - SSDs: make sure to enable Fast Boot in the Boot section
    - temperature
    - noise
-4. If anything is shown wrong in BIOS, debug and fix it before progressing to the next step.
+5. If anything is shown wrong in BIOS, debug and fix it before progressing to the next step.
-5. Install back the front, two side panels, check noise again
+6. Install back the front, two side panels, check noise again

 ### Windows/Drivers install

-prerequiste: MoBo setting is correct, all hardware works properly
+prerequisite: MoBo setting is correct, all hardware works properly

 1. From BIOS, boot from the Win10 installation USB
 2. Install Windows 10, login my microsoft account